OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_modules.md

     - `force`: `CalForce` force module to evaluate the force-based cross-slip criterion.

+* `cross_slip_mode='ForceBasedParallel'`: Same cross-slip procedure as `ForceBasedSerial` but where the module is executed in parallel fashion on the device (GPU).
+Specific cross-slip parameters:
+    - `force`: `CalForce` force module to evaluate the force-based cross-slip criterion.

 #### Properties
 - `CrossSlip.cross_slip_mode`: name of the cross-slip mode
 - `CrossSlip.cross_slip`: pointer to the ExaDiS cross-slip binding object